 I loved to harvest the vegetables in the garden and eat something we had just picked.

-and I loved carrots with their bright green, leafy tops…. the dirt still clinging to them.
+I loved pulling carrots from the soil and eating the carrots with their bright green, leafy tops…. the dirt still clinging to them.

 My grandparents led a very simple life,